Inside Edge (TV series)

 Inside Edge is an Indian sports-drama television series created by Karan Anshuman and released on Amazon Prime Video.
 It premiered on 10 July 2017, and is the first Hindi-language series distributed by Amazon Originals.
 The series centers on the Mumbai Mavericks, a fictional T20 cricket team, whose owners operate a league-wide spot-fixing syndicate.
-Inside Edge stars an ensemble cast, featuring Vivek Oberoi, Richa Chada, Siddhant Chaturvedi, Tanuj Virwani, Angad Bedi, Sayani Gupta, Aamir Bashir, and Sapna Pabbi, as well as Manu Rishi, Amit Sial, Karan Oberoi (singer), and Asha Saini.
+Inside Edge stars an ensemble cast, featuring Vivek Oberoi, Richa Chada, Siddhant Chaturvedi, Tanuj Virwani, Angad Bedi, Sayani Gupta, Aamir Bashir, and Sapna Pabbi, as well as Manu Rishi, Amit Sial, Karan Oberoi, and Asha Saini.

 Inside Edge has received positive critical reception and was nominated for Best Drama series at 46th International Emmy Awards.
 The second season premiered on 6 December 2019.
 The show was also renewed for a third season that premiered on 3 December 2021.

 Premise

 Season 1

 Inside Edge is the story of the Mumbai Mavericks, a T20 cricket franchise playing in the Powerplay League.
 Set in a landscape of conflicting interests, where selfishness is almost a virtue, where money and power go hand in hand, the series traces the ups and downs in the Powerplay league as the Mumbai Mavericks face ownership problems along with accusations of match fixing.